-Magnolia Place
+Magnolia Place & Foster Mews

 3.15 This infill development near the junction of Kings Avenue and Clapham Park Road was built in former garden plots in the 1970s by Lambeth Council.
 It is a development of mostly two storey terraced properties, two storeys in stock brick with unusual pitched roofs inspired by traditional London types.
 The architectural style is 'New London Vernacular' and the pedestrian walks between the properties are intimate.
 It is one of the best examples of the careful contextual developments Lambeth was building at the time.
-At the time of survey it was not within the conservation area.
+Foster Mews is within the curtilage of grade II listed buildings.